Informfully/Challenges/README.md

 # NewsImages at MediaEval 2025

 README file for the data overview and expected submission of the NewsImages Challenge at MediaEval 2025.
-Please see the official [MediaEval 2025 website](https://multimediaeval.github.io/editions/2025/tasks/newsimages) for the full task description and the event registration.
+Please refer to the official [MediaEval 2025 website](https://multimediaeval.github.io/editions/2025/tasks/newsimages) for the full task description and event registration details.

 ## Task Summary